 3. Add more value to your current company.
 What challenges will your company face in a recession?
 What is essential to their continued success?
 How can you help?
 If you position yourself as a vital part of the solution, your job will be secure.
 You may also derive more fulfillment from the experience of working on something important.

 4. There are always opportunities in a crisis.
+What are the biggest challenges your company/clients are facing or will face in the recession?
 Think about what problems you can solve and how you can be of service to the changing needs in the market.
 Think about how you can improve your skills and knowledge so that you are even more effective in your career.

 Have questions about your career?

-If you want to talk through ideas about how to recession-proof your career or you’re interested in using coaching to take your career to the next level, please schedule a free 30min consultation.
-We have a talented team of coaches that are all excited to hear from you.
-You can choose whichever coach you feel best suits you for your consultation.
+If you want to talk through ideas about how to recession-proof your career or you’re interested in using career coaching to take your career to the next level, please schedule a free 30min career coaching consultation.
+We have a talented team of career and life coaches that are all excited to hear from you.
+You can choose whichever career coach you feel best suits you for your consultation.